What is an Intention?

 Living with intention insures that your life reflects your deepest desires and values.
 Instead of reacting to life coming at you, get out front and identify, prioritize and live on purpose.
-Part of a life of intention is being responsible – for your actions, choices and future.
-Planning for your future means leaving a legacy and preparing yourself and your family for the inevitable end of life experiences.
+According to Deepak Chopra, “An intention is a directed impulse of consciousness that contains the seed form of that which you aim to create.”

 The Transformation Game is a tool for self-discovery.
 While it plays like a typical board game, it is really much more.
 It helps you to identify strengths and weaknesses that may be helping or hurting the achievement of personal and professional goals.
 Before play begins, you will set a specific and brief intention, or purpose for playing.
 Think about what you’d like to achieve, remember or change.

 Celebrating Life is a choice you can make.
 If you want to feel fully alive, follow these steps from Ann’s TEDxSMU Talk: be present, be grateful and don’t be afraid.
 Life’s too short to just go through the motions.

 To have the life you want, you must first explore what, at your deepest core, you really want.
 Self-awareness will lead you on a journey of a lifetime.

 Intentions Work was my first step into entrepreneurship after leaving the corporate world in 2006.
 My desire was, and still is, to integrate purpose, values, and meaning into our daily lives, including our jobs.